Skip to content

 When an extension installs, the agent creates a dedicated container directory at <data>/extensions/<id>/<version>/:

-• Local installs still hot-reload by symlinking code/ to your working copy, but the runtime artifacts now live in the container directory instead of polluting your repo.
+• Local installs reference your working copy via a .dev_source marker file.
+The agent reads code directly from your project directory, while runtime artifacts (virtual environment, cache, logs) live in the container directory instead of polluting your repo.

 Creating Your First Extension